shubhamk54/react-js-quarz-cron/README.md

 - Supports locale customization
 - Supports multiple selection by double-clicking on an option
 - And many more (disabled, read-only, 12-hour clock...)
+- Support for the extra seconds paramter in cron.

 ## Inspired by